narengan/cis/cli/cli-dns-record.md

                             "value": "letsencrypt.org"
                        }
                    }
-   -j, --json-file  A file contains input JSON data.
+   `-j, --json-file`  A file contains input JSON data.

-   -i, --instance   Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+   `-i, --instance`   Instance name.
+If not set, the context instance specified by `ibmcloud cis instance-set` will be used.

-   -o, --output     Output the result as JSON style to a file.
+   `-o, --output`     Output the result as JSON style to a file.
 If not set, will output the result to terminal.

 #### Output Table Columns: